Joseph Le Roux

 Since 2011

-Associate Professor in the RCLN team at LIPN, Université Paris 13.
+Associate Professor (with French HDR) in the RCLN team at LIPN, Université Paris 13.

 What I used to do